Load Cell Simulator Calibration Requirements to Calibrate my Digital Indicator: Is it Worth it? (ISO 376 and ASTM E74)

 The standard acknowledges that it might be desirable to treat the indicator and force-measuring instrument separately.

-A huge benefit is if you purchase the same indicators, one could be used as a backup if the primary unit fails.
-The expensive calibration of the entire system could potentially be avoided.
+A huge benefit is that if you purchase the same indicators, one could be used as a backup if the primary unit fails.

 Then, the standard lists conditions that shall be satisfied to substitute a metrologically significant element of the electronic indicating instrument.